Radio-Meshnet/Radio-Meshnet.github.io/README.md

 Suitable blockchains such as beam, mina etc. are to be examined for this purpose.

-If you have questions or want to join the effort visit (www.freiedeutschegesellschaft.org) and give us a Message.
+If you have questions or want to join the effort visit [Our Webpage](www.freiedeutschegesellschaft.org) and give us a Message.
 We need external help and have made a Repo for Tracking those Issues.

 There you`ll find suggestions on things that need to be made in order to let our meshnetwork qonquer the World.